 Plant distributions in Michigan and the Great Lakes region were poorly known in the earlier periods when Farwell was active, but even so, Farwell seemed to have had little interest in the distribution of plants; “…his collections of plants with strikingly disjunct ranges seems to have stirred no geographical interest on his part or concern with the difficult problems of historical phytogeography” (McVaugh, Cain, & Hagenah, 1953).
 Thus, unusual disjunct records did not seem to warrant his special attention and double-checking.
 Also, though he did not exchange specimens extensively with other botanists, he did receive some material from outside of Michigan.
 Specimens in his herbarium were evidently stored for long periods in bundles, unmounted and scantily labeled and, given Farwell’s habits, there was ample opportunity for mix-ups.

 Some early collections by Farwell also show clearer symptoms of mix-ups.
 As Drife & Drife (1990) note, some of the truly bizarre Farwell records cluster on the same days.
 For example, he apparently collected on the Keweenaw, on September 20, 1888, Asplenium montanum, A. ruta-muraria, Dennstaedtia punctilobula, Phegopteris hexagonaptera, and a number of southern Carex, including C. jamesii, C. davisii, C. squarrosa, and C. virescens.
 Obviously inconceivable, even Farwell knew something was wrong, noting for the Carex (which were in young fruit – also impossible in late September!) ”Probably introduced in imported hay… as I found them only in the season of 1888.”
 See the discussion under Carex jamesii in Voss (1972, pg.
 285).
-Of course, the Asplenium were not in imported hay!
-Farwell probably had a small bundle of specimens of southern species, presumably received on exchange, whose origin he mixed up.
-This same type of error is seen with other Farwell records (e.g., he allegedly collected both Polystichum acrostichoides and Woodsia obtusa on the Keweenaw on August 20, 1889).
+Of course, the two Asplenium were not in imported hay!
+Farwell probably had a small bundle or bundles of specimens of southern species, presumably received on exchange, whose origin he mixed up long after the fact.
+This same circumstance is seen with other unacceptable Farwell records (e.g., he allegedly collected both Polystichum acrostichoides and Woodsia obtusa on the Keweenaw on August 20, 1889).

 Species Not Accepted As Members Of The Wild Flora